EUDotACup/Rules/Inhouse.md

 * In case of disconnects or technical problems, pause the game.
 Up to 10min of pause time should be granted.
 * Should someone get disconnected for longer / leave the game: If there was First Blood and it's after 5:00 min the game counts.

+## General
-Basic understanding of the english language is required.
+* Basic understanding of the english language is required.
+* Dodging games based on player draft or other preferences is not allowed.

 Should there be problems of any kind, ideas, or feedback please leave a message in the #suggestion_box on our Discord or message us directly.